esdevz/web-memo/readme.md

 ## Install

-you need yarn and NodeJs 14+
+you need pnpm and NodeJs 14+

 ```
-yarn install
+pnpm install
 ```

 then

 ```
-yarn build
+pnpm run build
 ```

 go to "about:debugging#/runtime/this-firefox"